arslan-r/arslan-r.github.io/projects/project-2.md

   ICS212 was a first step into the world of C and C++.
-Having passed that class I am comfortable saying that I pretty decent understanding  of C and C++.
+Having passed that class I am comfortable saying that I have pretty decent understanding  of C and C++.
 This project demonstrates a database, something similar to an account management software.

 <img class="ui massive centered rounded image" src="../images/Startscreen.png">